NVlabs/GroupViT/README.md

 # GroupViT: Semantic Segmentation Emerges from Text Supervision

-This repository is the official implementation for GroupViT introduced in the paper:
+This repository is the official implementation for the GroupViT framework introduced in the paper:

 [**GroupViT: Semantic Segmentation Emerges from Text Supervision**](https://arxiv.org/abs/2202.11094)
 <br>